gopikrishhnaChokkalamani/springboot-spring-integration-with-redis/README.md

 Perform a Maven install on Messaging-library project (*important)

-Install redis in your machine and start redis (redis-server)
+Install redis (see https://redis.io/ for download and installation steps) in your machine and start redis (redis-server)

 Start both producer and consumer as regular springboot applications